 Setting a Dark Mode Appearance on iDevices

-Start by selecting Resize lens and then resize it to fill the screen.
+- Start by selecting Resize lens and then resize it to fill your entire screen.

 While this still isn’t allowing us to enable dark mode, it does provide a much easier experience on your eyes, especially at night and in low light situations.